faizkhan12/Data-Visualizations/README.md

 # To Run

-A. You need to have python3 and matplotlib library installed in your device.
+A. You need to have python3,matplotlib and seaborn library installed in your device.

 B. fork the repository and run these as: python3 'name'.py